civic-switchboard/civic-switchboard.github.io/_pages/group.md

 ---
 layout: single
-title: "Civic Data Operators: Group Guidelines"
+title: "_Civic Data Operators_ Discussion Group"
 redirect_from: group.html
 permalink: /group/
 excerpt: "The Civic Data Operators group allows those working to connect libraries with civic data in their local communities to exchange information, ideas, and resources."